metosin/spec-tools/README.md

 Spec-conformers are arity2 functions taking the Spec Records and the value and should return either conformed value of `:clojure.spec/invalid`.

-The following conformers are supported out of the box:
+The following conformers are found in `spec-tools.conform`:

 | Name                | Description                                                                             |
 | --------------------|-----------------------------------------------------------------------------------------|